Belo Beautiful Stories

 Understanding the difference between dry and dehydrated skin is essential for proper skincare and effective treatment.
 By identifying the underlying cause of your skin concern and implementing the appropriate remedies, you can achieve a healthier and more radiant complexion!

-• Belo Prescriptives Tint of Green (TOG) Soapideal for dry and sensitive skin, it effectively cleanses and moisturises.
+• Try: Belo Prescriptives Tint of Green (TOG) Soap.
+Ideal for dry and sensitive skin, it effectively cleanses and moisturises.
 Ingredients include stearic acid (a fatty acid that fills in the cracks on a dry and dehydrated skin surface) and vegetable oil, (known to contain phytochemicals and nutrients that help moisturize, protect and strengthen your skin).

-• ZO Hydrating Cleanser 200MLa dual-action cleanser great for normal to dry skin, helps minimise dryness and irritation for sensitive skin
+• Try: ZO Hydrating Cleanser 200ML.
+A dual-action cleanser great for normal to dry skin, it helps minimise dryness and irritation for sensitive skin.

-Moisturize your body.
-Dr. Belo may not approve of moisturizer on your face, but because your body has less oil glands, it definitely needs to be moisturized.
+• Moisturize your body.
+Dr. Belo may not approve of moisturizer on your face, but there’s an exception!
+Because your body has less oil glands, it definitely needs to be moisturized.
 This whitening and firming lotion is a fantastic hydrator, too!

-Try out Profhilo®!
-A beauty booster that contains low and high weight hyaluronic acid, Belo Profhilo® is injected only in a few points of the face to not just hydrate and moisturise your skin, but also lift its sagginess, target the fine lines and slow down ageing.
-Some of our Belo babies who’ve tried it are Phoemela Baranda and Vern Enciso-Lim!
+• Try out Profhilo®!
+A beauty booster that contains low and high weight hyaluronic acid, Belo Profhilo® is injected only in a few points of the face.
+It hydrates and moisturizes skin, and also lift its sagginess, target the fine lines and slow down ageing.

 Most Popular